tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 - Fetch the trusted signed header at the same height as the conflicting header and compare with the conflicting header to work out which type of attack it is and in doing so return the malicious validators.

-  - If equivocation the validators that signed for the commits of both the trusted and signed header
+  - If equivocation, return the validators that signed for the commits of both the trusted and signed header

-  - If lunatic the validators from the common val set that signed in the conflicting block
+  - If lunatic, return the validators from the common val set that signed in the conflicting block

-  - If amnesia none (we can't know which validators are malicious).
-This also means that we don't send amnesia evidence to the application
+  - If amnesia, return no validators (since we can't know which validators are malicious).
+This also means that we don't currently send amnesia evidence to the application, although we will introduce more robust amnesia evidence handling in future Tendermint Core releases

 - For each validator, check the look up table to make sure there already isn't evidence against this validator